 Dreaming Fish is a creative video agency producing video and animated content for a range of clients around the world.
 One of its company values is ‘we care’, so it decided to do something to reduce its emissions.

-Dreaming Fish also made the climate commitment on the SME Climate Hub website and calculated their emissions through the Normative carbon calculator portal, which meant it had a means to track its progress to net zero.
+Dreaming Fish also made the climate commitment on the SME Climate Hub website, and calculated its emissions through the Normative carbon calculator portal, so it could track its progress to net zero.
 It discovered that 95% of its emissions were scope 3 – emissions produced by its supply chain.
 Although businesses can feel they have little control over how freelancers and other suppliers choose to act, Dreaming Fish has committed to influence this by amending its contracts and choosing companies and individuals that have greener credentials.

-Ashtead Engineering is an engineering company based in West Byfleet, offering metal machining services, toolmaking, and injection moulding to a wide range of industries, including aerospace, defence, oil & gas, marine and automotive.
+Ashtead Engineering is an engineering company based in West Byfleet, offering metal machining services, toolmaking, and injection moulding to a wide range of industries, including aerospace, defence, oil and gas, marine, and automotive.

 This project saved 6.54tCO2e and, pre-energy prices increases, it was estimated they would save £2,749 per year on electricity.